fteng1/tipster/README.md

 Describe any challenges encountered while building the app.

 - Getting the assistant feature to correctly display the code next to the Storyboard required restarting Xcode.
-- I thought that the application was not printing at first, but I was looking at the Variables View instead of the Console.
+- First looked at the Variables View instead of the Console when trying to print output, so believed that no output was being printed.
+- Keeping the Settings page the correct color required checking the saved settings before accessing the page, otherwise it would revert back to light mode.

 ## Credits